kparc/kcc/README.md

 /   2   1       4  3       6   5
 ```

-If we drop imaginary arrows, it is easy to see that evaluation steps 1, 3 and 5 are the vector indexing operation `t[r]`, and steps 2, 4 and 6 are the application of function `l[]` to previous result, which amounts to `l[t[r]]`.
-At the same time, the overall execution of the program goes in the usual direction, same as in majority of computer languages.
+If we drop imaginary arrows, it is easy to see that evaluation steps 1, 3 and 5 are the vector indexing operation `t[r]`, and steps 2, 4 and 6 are the application of function `l[]` to the previous result, which amounts to `l[t[r]]`.
+At the same time, the overall execution of the program flows in the usual direction, same as in majority of computer languages - left to right, expression after expression.

 And now that we know which way the rivers flow in 𝒌 land, we are equipped to discuss another key aspect of 𝒌 design.
 It has to do with the fact that a function call and vector indexing not only look the same - they also have the same *binding strength*, also known as *precedence*.

+> For a mathematically inclined reader, the title of this chapter might sound as overly naive and simplistic, which it is.
+Indeed, `l t r` is an application of two functions, `t` followed by `l` which are both located to the left of their arguments on their right, so the proper way to describe evaluation should've been **left of right**.
+However, this is not the case, and the chapter is called the way it is called, and simplifying things is not always a bad idea.
+We take refuge in the fact that another fundamental idea that *vectors and functions are essentially the same thing* is presented in its full glory.

 #### precedence